-Attacking methods, along with playing positions, enable a team to apply the attacking dynamics.
+Attacking methods enable a team to apply the attacking dynamics.

 Each attacking dynamic can be applied in different ways by different attacking methods.
 Each attacking method can be used to varying extents, both in terms of its overall use by a team as a whole and its relative use by individual players.

 Defensive methods enable a team to apply the defensive dynamics.

 Each defensive dynamic can be applied in different ways by different defensive methods.
-Each defensive method can be used to varying extents, both in terms of its overall use by a team as a whole and, with the exception of defensive methods that apply defensive line movement, its relative use by individual players.
+Each defensive method can be used to varying extents, both in terms of its overall use by a team as a whole and, with the exception of defensive methods that apply offside line movement, its relative use by individual players.